Robinho98/ip/docs/README.md

 ```

 Duke will mark the selected task as done.
 Task index refers to the position of the task in the list.
-If task index is invalid, such as if it is 0 or smaller, Duke will return "No such task found!"
+If task index is invalid, such as if it is 0 or smaller, Duke will return "No such task found!".

 **Example:** done 3